Our Favorite Videos About Brewing & Beer

 Check your recipe and follow the prescribed timing, it is important.

-Adding more hops after the "boil" is complete or leaving them in the beer for longer periods of time, will increase the bitterness of the beer.
-This is called dry-hopping and is the method of created any IPA.
+Adding more hops after the "boil" is complete or leaving them in the beer for longer periods, will increase the bitterness of the beer.
+This is called dry-hopping and is the method of creating any IPA.

-Note: Hops are in the same family as the marijuanna plant.
+Note: Hops are in the same family as the marijuana plant.

 YEAST